canada-ca/sign-in-canada_authenti-canada/en/discover/technology.md

 transition from, the older GCCF credential services, in particular:

-* It has been customized to support both the preservation and run-time migration of user's existing PAIs from the CSP to the Acceptance Platform, so that the transition has no impact on end users' enrolment with existing relying parties.
+* It has been customized to support both the preservation and run-time migration of user's existing PAIs from the Credential Service Provider (CSP) to the Acceptance Platform, so that the transition has no impact on end users' enrolment with existing relying parties.
 * It has customized to support session coordination between the Acceptance Platform and the CSPs.